 Through our Missions program we have supported several Christian Colleges.
 We currently focused on two Bible colleges, Johnson and Lincoln:

 Johnson University (formerly known as Johnson Bible College) is a unique institution, offering a quality education in a Christian environment.
 Resting on a proven foundation of more than a hundred years of history, tradition, experience and achievement, Johnson is committed to preparing students for life and service in the twenty-first century.

 Not only is it the oldest Bible College in the country, but several of our our minsters, Cory Fountain, Jim Freeman and Tom Cooperider, graduated from Johnson. http://www.johnsonu.edu/Home.aspx

 Lincoln Christian University, (formerly known as Lincoln Christian College) Lincoln, Illinois is a Christian higher education community whose mission is to nurture and equip Christians with a Biblical worldview to serve and lead in the church and the world.
 Founded in 1944, Lincoln has grown to an annual enrollment of more than 1,200 with more than 5,000 graduates serving in every state in this country and in more than seventy other countries worldwide. https://www.lincolnchristian.edu/

 Eastern Illinois Campus House, while not a “Bible College” may have more influence on young people’s lives than may Bible Colleges do.
-Roger Songer and staff minster to the students at Eastern Illinois University in Charleston, Illinois. http://www.campus-house.com/
+Roger Songer has retired after many years of service, but the staff he trained minsters to the students at Eastern Illinois University in Charleston, Illinois. http://www.campus-house.com/

 The missions committee has been charged with the task of providing what we call “local benevolence”.
 That means caring for folks here at home that need a little help.